 I’ve written before about why not to get a flu shot, but the concerns are different for expectant mamas.

-Here’s what your doctor will probably tell you about the flu shot during pregnancy:
+What your doctor will probably tell you about the flu shot during pregnancy

 - Flu shots have not been shown to cause harm to mom or baby in any trimester.

 - Pregnant women are more susceptible to the flu and to serious complications of flu, like pneumonia.